Halloween is "On" in Southeast Morris County

 - Best option: Arrange individually packaged candy or goodie bags so that trick-or-treaters can grab and go without accessing a shared bowl;

-- Use the universal sign of a porch light on as well as a “Trick-or-Treat Here” or “No Thank You” sign to indicate if you are welcoming trick-or-treaters this year. c.
+- Use the universal sign of a porch light on as well as a “Trick-or-Treat Here” or “No Thank You” sign to indicate if you are welcoming trick-or-treaters this year.
+Signs for Madison residents can be picked up at Hartley Dodge Memorial (50 Kings Road) or the Health Department at the Civic Center (28 Walnut Street).
 Digital versions can be downloaded on Rosenet.org;

 - Trick-or-treaters should stay with their small groups—ideally groups that are members of their own household or “bubble”;